ArchipelagoMW/Archipelago/docs/world api.md

 #### Range

 Define properties `range_start`, `range_end` and `default`.
-Ranges will be displayed as sliders on the website and can be set to random in the yaml.
+Ranges will be displayed as sliders on the website and can be set to mystery in the yaml.

 #### Choice